luiscruz/course_sustainableSE/2025/p1_measuring_software/g16_notetaking.md

 | Microsoft Word     | False           | 0.012   |
 | Visual Studio Code | True            | 0.067   |

+We find that after the z-score outlier rejection, we find that only the data from Visual Studio Code is normally distributed.
+The data for Notepad, Notepad++ and Microsoft Word are not normally distributed.
+This could be due to...

-Finally, we conducted the Mann Whitney to test for significance.
-The results of the Mann Whitney 's that we conducted are illustrated in the table below:
+Since the data of three out of four text editors are not normally distributed, we opted for the Mann-Whitney U test to test for statistical significance.
+The results for the Mann-Whitney t-test are below.

 | Test                            | Is it Significant? | P-Value |
 |---------------------------------|--------------------|---------|